ajeetraina/dhi-sample-demos/rust/guides/rust.md

    ```

 3. **For multi-stage Dockerfiles, update the runtime image in your Dockerfile.**
    To ensure that your final image is as minimal as possible, you should use a multi-stage build.
-Use dev images for build stages and static images for runtime.
-For Rust applications, consider using `dhi-static` for the runtime stage since Rust compiles to self-contained binaries.
+Use dev images for build stages and runtime images for final runtime.

 4. **Install additional packages**
    Docker Hardened Images contain minimal packages in order to reduce the potential attack surface.
 You may need to install additional packages in your Dockerfile.